CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 ## Deliverables

 Make a customized webmap with a set of at least five markers that tells a story about a place in the world.
-Submit the URL to your github.io site (i.e., https://mygithubusername.github.io/webmap_1).
+Submit a zipped folder containing your custom files (HTML, CSS, JS) to Canvas.

 ______________________________________________________________________________________________________________

 Tutorial written by Brian House for Mapping for Architecture, Urbanism, and the Humanities ([Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities)).
-Edited by Emily Fuhrman for Spring 2020.
+Edited by Emily Fuhrman for Spring 2021.